At FRISS we value your privacy and do everything in our power to protect your data and enable you to control the data you have shared with us.

 FRISS and its legal family

 The main processor, and therefore controller, of your data is FRISS fraudebestrijding B.V.
-All other subsidiaries of FRISS fraudebestrijding will only process data if necessary and only for the purpose it was originally collected for.
+Sometimes it might be necessary to have your data processed by one of our subsidiaries, those will only process data if necessary and only for the purpose it was originally collected for.